RedExpertAlliance/katacoda-scenarios/oci-course/oci-compute-nginx/step4.md

 Let's print the IP address:
 `echo "The IP address is: $public_ip"`{{execute}}

-Write that down, open a browser and [go to](http://$public:ip:80) and you will get the html that we used in the config while creating the compute instance.
+[Click here](http://$public:ip:80) and you will get the html that we used in the config while creating the compute instance.

 ## Extra step